 Mission Statement: To develop experimental therapies for the treatment of the muscular dystrophies and to facilitate the translation of experimental therapies to clinical trials for improving the quality of life for patients with the disease.

 The McColl-Lockwood Laboratory for Muscular Dystrophy Research, directed by Qi Long Lu, MD, PhD, is part of the Neuromuscular/ALS Center in the Department of Neurology, which provides service to patients in the Charlotte region and beyond.
-The Laboratory, located on the 5th floor of Cannon Research Center, was formally opened at the beginning of 2006 with the support from the Carolinas Muscular Dystrophy Research Endowment, which was created by the McColl and Lockwood families, as well as the Carolinas HealthCare Foundation.
-Since then, the Laboratory has expanded significantly both in research facilities and in scientists, and now has more than 2,000 square feet of laboratory space and new equipment for cell biology, molecular biology and drug development and drug tests both in vitro and in vivo.
-The laboratory has 10 research scientists and other research support staff.
-With academic association to the University of North Carolina both at Charlotte and Chapel Hill, the Laboratory also trains postgraduates and other students.
+The Laboratory, located in the James G. Cannon Research Center, is funded with the support from the Carolinas Muscular Dystrophy Research Endowment, which was created by the McColl and Lockwood families, additional funding is from the Carolinas HealthCare Foundation as well as federally funded grants.
+The McColl-Lockwood Laboratory has continued to make milestone achievements in the field due to its research team of scientists and technicians with specialized training and experience in drug design, pharmacology, cell and molecular biology.
+The Laboratory has an academic association to the University of North Carolina both at Charlotte and Chapel Hill.
+The Laboratory also trains postgraduates and other students and is comprised of more than 2,000 square feet of space with state-of-the-art equipment which enables the researchers to focus on cell biology, molecular biology, drug development and drug tests both in vitro and in vivo.

-The McColl-Lockwood Laboratory for Muscular Dystrophy Research focuses on the translational research of muscular dystrophy, specifically limb-girdle muscular dystrophy (LGMD) and Duchenne muscular dystrophy (DMD).
+The McColl-Lockwood Laboratory for Muscular Dystrophy Research focuses on developing novel therapies for muscular dystrophy, specifically limb-girdle muscular dystrophy (LGMD) and Duchenne muscular dystrophy (DMD).
 These diseases are caused by genetic defects (mutations) that disrupt normal muscle functions, resulting in weakening of muscle strength with fatal consequences.
 Currently, there is no cure or effective treatment for LGMD and DMD.
 The overriding goal of the Laboratory is to develop novel therapeutic approaches for the treatment of the diseases.
 The following are the main programs undertaken currently by the scientists in the McColl-Lockwood laboratory.

 - Drug screening and new drug development.
 The aim of this program is to identify existing drugs or compounds and to synthesize new drugs to improve the functions of dystrophic muscles and to prevent progression of muscle wasting.
 One specific group of muscular dystrophies has defects in protein modification with sugars.
 The lack of proper sugars on the surface of specific protein weakens the structure of the muscle fibers and leads to muscle damage.
 Drug screening platform to identify candidates for enhancing the addition of sugars on muscle proteins (glycosylation) has been established and is being applied to screen large drug libraries.
 This program is partly supported by both NIH and private funding.
 New drug candidates to improve muscle functions are also being tested.